Best Nicotine Gum & Lozenges Compared

 Repeat this cycle for about 30 minutes.
 Then discard the gum.

-The chew-and-park technique keeps the nicotine in contact with your cheek lining, where it can be absorbed efficiently.
-It is not intuitive — every instinct says to chew gum — but it is essential.
+The chew-and-park technique keeps nicotine in contact with the cheek lining where absorption actually happens.
+It feels unnatural because every instinct says to chew gum.
+But it is essential.

-If you tried nicotine gum before and it “didn’t work” or made you feel sick, there is a very good chance you were using it wrong.
-The technique matters more than the brand.
+If you tried nicotine gum before and it “didn’t work” or made you sick, there is a very good chance you were using it wrong.
+Technique matters more than brand.

 The 15-Minute Rule: Acidic Beverages

-This is the second most common mistake with oral NRT.
-Do not eat or drink anything for 15 minutes before and while using nicotine gum or lozenges.
+Do not eat or drink anything for 15 minutes before or while using nicotine gum or lozenges.
 This applies especially to:

 - Coffee

-Why: Nicotine is a base (alkaline).
-It is absorbed through mucous membranes most efficiently in a neutral to slightly alkaline environment.
-Acidic conditions in your mouth dramatically reduce absorption.
-Drinking coffee and then using nicotine gum is like taking a medication with something that blocks its absorption — you get a fraction of the intended dose.
+Why it matters: Nicotine is a base.
+It absorbs through oral mucosa most efficiently in a neutral to slightly alkaline environment.
+Acid in your mouth dramatically cuts absorption.
+Drinking coffee right before using gum is like taking a medication with something that blocks it - you get a fraction of the intended dose.

 Choosing the Right Strength

 Both gum and lozenges come in 2 mg and 4 mg strengths.
-The selection rule is simple and based on how soon after waking you have your first cigarette — a validated measure of nicotine dependence called the “time to first cigarette” (TTFC).
+The selection rule is based on how soon after waking you smoke your first cigarette, a validated measure of nicotine dependence called the time to first cigarette (TTFC).

 | Time to First Cigarette | Recommended Strength |